VirtusLab/graphbuddy/README.md

 ## How can Graph Buddy help you?

-Graph Buddy aims to speed up your process of reading and learning about source codes.
+Graph Buddy aims to speed up your process of reading and learning your source code.
 The Graph Buddy plugin provides a set of useful features and techniques that will help you easily browse through twisted code dependencies.
 At the same time, it gives you a better understanding of the code structure in your codebase.